Jun 21, 2024 - Health + Traits

 Over time, this can take its toll with changes in mood, exhaustion, and difficulty concentrating.
 In addition, restless leg syndrome is also associated with other conditions, such as anxiety and depression.
 The condition is also associated with cardiovascular disease and type 2 diabetes.
 Because many of those with restless leg syndrome don’t realize they have it, they may try to self-medicate with alcohol or over-the-counter sleep aids, which in turn can make the condition worse.

 However, some treatments and lifestyle changes could help ease those symptoms.
-Ensuring that you are getting enough iron, limiting alcohol and caffeine, and avoiding smoking can help alleviate symptoms.
+For example, ensuring that you are getting enough iron, limiting alcohol and caffeine, and avoiding smoking can help alleviate symptoms.
 In addition, regular exercise, massage, and warm baths can help.

 Stay in the know.